CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 In addition to site planning (see INF.1.M 25 Site Selection), which looks at the environment of a building, a building must be assessed for its internal suitability.
 In principle, of course, it must be checked already during the building selection whether all measures relevant for the subsequent use can then also be implemented.

-For some of these measures, however, the requirement can only be met later with great effort or not at all.
+For some of these measures, however, the prerequisite can only be created later with great effort or not at all.
 Therefore, this measure should help in the selection of an existing building, typically to avoid problems occurring later in advance as far as possible.
 But it can also be helpful when planning a new building.

 Individual aspects vary depending on whether the building is purchased or rented.
 From the point of view of information security, the following must be considered, among other things, with regard to the condition of the building fabric: